P-values and Posterior Probabilities

 Given a p-value of 0.045 what is the probability that the null model is true?
 The answer will surprise you!

-You might want to argue that the question is based on a false premise; the p-value is related to the probability of falsely rejecting the null hypothesis conditional on the level () and the null hypothesis being true.
-The question of whether the null-model valid or not is only assesed from this viewpoint and we certainly cannot assign a probability it.
+You might want to argue that the question in the subtitle is based on a false premise; the p-value is related to the probability of falsely rejecting the null hypothesis conditional on the level () and the null hypothesis being true.
+The question of whether the null-model valid or not is only assessed from this viewpoint and we certainly cannot assign a probability it.

 We find the that maximizes the posterior probability of the alternative for different values of and their corresponding posterior probabilities and p-values.

 |P-value||Posterior of H0|

 This answers our question: With the prior that favors the alternative the most the posterior probability that the null hypothesis is true for a p-value of 0.045 is still 0.28.
 Not exactly overwhelming evidence for the alternative.

 Below we have plotted the posterior probability for against the p-value for the prior that favors the alternative the most.